- Students fees and finance

 4. Will I be able to request a payment plan or Direct Debit online?

-We will continue to accept requests for payment plans and direct debits online at the present time.
+We will continue to accept requests for payment plans and direct debits online.
 However, it will take us longer than normal to respond to your request.

 5. Can I speak to someone about my debt?